- What if HTTPS Everywhere breaks some site that I use?

 One way to determine what level of protection you're getting when using a particular site is to use a packet-sniffing tool like Wireshark to record your own communications with the site.
 The resulting view of your communications is about the same as what an eavesdropper on your wifi network or at your ISP would see.
 This way, you can determine whether some or all of your communications would be protected; however, it may be quite time-consuming to make sense of the Wireshark output with enough care to get a definitive answer.

-You can also turn on the "Block all HTTP requesets" feature for added protection.
+You can also turn on the "Encrypt All Sites Eligible" feature for added protection.
 Instead of loading insecure pages or images, HTTPS Everywhere will block them outright.

 Researchers have also shown that it may be possible for someone to figure out more about what you're doing on a site merely through careful observation of the amount of data you upload and download, or the timing patterns of your use of the site.
 A simple example is that if the site only has one page of a certain total size, anyone downloading exactly that much data from the site is probably accessing that page.